Respiratory Syncytial Virus

 How Is Respiratory Syncytial Virus Diagnosed?

-Doctors usually diagnose respiratory syncytial virus by taking a and doing an exam.
+Health care providers usually diagnose respiratory syncytial virus by taking a and doing an exam.
 In most healthy kids, they don't need to distinguish RSV from a common cold.

 How Is Respiratory Syncytial Virus Treated?